genevieveluyt/GensWebER/readme.md

 ```
 cd GensWebER
 ```
-5. (Optional but recommended) Create a virtual environment
+5. (Optional but recommended) Create a virtual environment with Python 3
 6. Install the Python dependencies
 ```
 pip install -r requirements.txt